 Films — Live-Action

-- In the new Alice in Wonderland, Alice is shrunk until only her dress remains.
+- In Tim Burton's Alice in Wonderland (2010), Alice is shrunk until only her dress remains.
 She, in fact, changes size several times in the film, justifying new outfits with each new size.
 This is a contrast from the original text, in which her clothes changed size with her.
 Presumably this was done for the sake of fanservice.

-- In the first movie, Quirrell collapses to dust, leaving his clothes to fall empty to the floor.
+- In Harry Potter and the Philosopher's Stone, Quirrell collapses to dust, leaving his clothes to fall empty to the floor.

-- Star Wars A New Hope: At the end of Vader's & Kenobi's lightsaber duel Kenobi seemingly gives up and lets Vader slice him - but when he does so, we (and Vader) find his clothes empty.
+- Star Wars: A New Hope: At the end of Vader & Kenobi's lightsaber duel, Kenobi seemingly gives up and lets Vader slice him - but when he does so, we (and Vader) find his clothes empty.
 He Ascended to a Higher Plane of Existence and left his clothes behind.
-(Vader then stomps on the robe as if to make sure he's not just hiding in there!)
+(Vader then stomps on the robe as if to make sure Kenobi is not just hiding in there!)

-- In the movie adaptation of The Witches, when someone is turned into a mouse, they leave their clothes behind.
+- In The Film of the Book of The Witches, when someone is turned into a mouse, they leave their clothes behind.
 When this happens to Luke, the witches stomp on his clothes in an effort to kill him before he can escape.

-- The Tom Cruise remake of The War of the Worlds, the alien heat ray reduces people to ash, leaving their clothing behind.
+- In the Tom Cruise remake of The War of the Worlds, the alien heat ray reduces people to ash, leaving their clothing behind.
 But not underwear for some reason.
 Non Magic Pants?

 - Which, of course, was parodied by Scary Movie: a bunch of rappers instead left their Bling behind.
 Somehow the people manage to get one and when they Reverse the Polarity it becomes The Nudifier.

-- In the movie Unearthly Stranger, A man's wife turns out to be a member of an invading alien race. when she tries to stop them, her people, they kill her by fading her out of existance while being held by him leaving only her clothes draped over his arms.
+- In the movie Unearthly Stranger, a woman turns out to be a member of an invading alien race. when she tries to stop them, her people, they kill her by fading her out of existence while being held by her husband, leaving only her clothes draped over his arms.

-- In the movie Constantine, Keanu Reeves plays a priest-like warrior who battles demons. when the demon is killed, its human host is also destroyed, turning into ash.
+- In the movie Constantine, Keanu Reeves plays a warrior priest who battles demons.
+When a demon is killed, its human host is also destroyed, turning into ash.
 Only the human host's clothing is left behind.

 - The Sword of the Valiant, starring Sean Connery.
 An apprentice witch is turned into a red frog for being naughty by his character.
 The scene finishes as they converse while she is perched a top of her empty dress surrounded by her accessories.